xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 - Attribute statement: `Email`

 > Notes:
-> * The values for above configurations are case-sensitive.
+> * The values for the above configurations are case-sensitive.

 Your metadata is then automatically encrypted in the Katalon database.
 To learn more about the identity provider, you can refer to this Okta document: [Identity Providers](https://help.okta.com/oie/en-us/Content/Topics/Security/Identity_Providers.htm).
 ## Configure Single Sign-On